 continue

-if len(stack) < n:
+if n < max_depth:

-One big flaw in symbolic execution is that you have to be able to create a symbolic expression over the entire program.
+return f"all is fine, uptil depth {max_depth}"One big flaw in symbolic execution is that you have to be able to create a symbolic expression over the entire program.
 This can be problematic if we use builtin methods like malloc, one-way-functions like hashing or string manipulation methods (which are notoriously hard to model in SMT solvers).

-One solution to this is to simulate the different builtin methods, however this mean we might over- or under-estimate the real behaviour of the code.
+One solution to the limitation above is to simulate the different builtin methods, however this mean we might over- or under-estimate the real behaviour of the code.
 The alternative solution is to additionally to the symbolic values also maintain the concrete values.
 By having a concrete value, we avoid having to simulate the builtin methods as we can simply use the concrete values instead.
 We might lose our symbolic value doing that, but it is better than giving up.
 This is concolic execution.
 Concolic is just the concatenation of the words Concrete and Symbolic.

 To do concolic execution, we first run the program with a random and concrete input.
 For each concrete value we also keep the symbolic value.
-Every time we branch on a value, emit the symbolic value as path constraint if the concrete value was true, else emit the negated symbolic value.
-When we are done we have a list of path constraints which we can use to generate new concrete inputs we can run the program with.
-We can see a single concolic run as a function from a program and a concrete input to a list of path constraints.
+Every time we branch on a value, we emit the symbolic value as path constraint if the concrete value was true, else we emit the negated symbolic value.

 To get a new input, we can simply negate one of the path constraints: